-- a.
-Make sure the hallways are clear of students and staff. - b.
-Be prepared to seek protection in a nearby room if the intruder/suspicious person approaches and is visibly armed with a weapon. - c.
-Monitor the location of the intruder/suspicious person, if it can be done safely, and report his location to the SRO/administrator. - d.
-Institute the appropriate lockdown procedure. - e.
+a.
+Make sure the hallways are clear of students and staff.

+- Be prepared to seek protection in a nearby room if the intruder/suspicious person approaches and is visibly armed with a weapon. - c.
+Monitor the location of the intruder/suspicious person, if it can done safely, and report his location to the SRO/administrator. - d.
+Institute the Code Blue and/or Code Red lockdown procedure. - e.
 Bring into the classroom any students found in the hallway, and lock the door. - f.
 Allow no one to leave the room. - g.
 Close all windows and blinds. - h.
 Keep students calm and quiet. - i.
 Use an emergency communication system (i.e., intercom, handheld radio, call button, etc.).